sgneha/letsConnect/Process followed.md

 ##### Delete profile experience

 • we need exp_id to delete
-• There are many ways to get the remove index.. we are doing one of it
+• There are many ways to get the remove index.we are doing one of it

 ##### Add & Delete profile Education